Israel flags at the festival

 What is included with my registration?

-For each person registered, they will receive a Walk T-shirt, Israeli and Canadian flags, a Festival entry wristband, and a Meal Deal ticket.
+For the adult and child registration, each person receives a Walk T-shirt, festival entry wristband, and Meal Deal ticket.

 How will I receive my Walk kit?